thinkshout/thinkshout/blog/_posts/2014-05-23-chimpfestation.md

 1. The Signup Module was created for generating anonymous list signup forms.
 2. The List Module now provides a field type: "Mailchimp Subscription", which leverages Field UI to allow any entity to become an independently-controlled MailChimp list subscriber.

 What does this mean?
 If all you need to do is generate some anonymous subscription blocks or pages, the MailChimp Signup module has you covered.
-Just enable it, go to the "Signup Forms" tab in the Mailchimp Admin UI, and create a signup!
+Just enable it, go to the "Signup Forms" tab in the MailChimp Admin UI, and create a signup!
 The UI lets you: generate blocks or pages easily; include one or more lists on each form; pick which merge fields to include; and voila!

 ![signup_ui.png](/assets/images/blog/signup_ui.png)